Home insurance is a safety net for the unexpected, from bathroom leaks to burglary. So good cover can put your mind at ease should the worst happen.

 Combine your building and content insurance and you may get a discount.
 But do shop around because sometimes it can be cheaper to buy the two policies separately.
 Bear in mind that a combined policy makes the claiming process easier if both are affected.

-Some insurers offer cover you don't actually need – knowing what level of insurance your home requires can help you trim policies, and potentially reduce premiums, but it's important to make sure you have enough cover too.
-The AA has an online calculator that will help you find the right level of cover.
+Some insurers offer cover you don't actually need – knowing what level of insurance your home requires can help you trim the cover, and potentially the premium too.
+But it's important to make sure you have enough cover too.
+The AA has an online contents calculator that will help you find the right level of cover.

-Some insurers offer a discount if you haven't made a claim.
-Building up or highlighting your no-claims could help reduce the insurance premium.
+Some insurers offer a discount if you haven't made a claim, which could help reduce your renewal insurance premium.